[Contributed by Barbara Clinton, March 2022]

 - Shade Tree Clinic, a medical student-run clinic providing free care to uninsured patients in collaboration with United Neighborhood Health Services, now operates as a program of the Vanderbilt School of Medicine.
 Participating students also create wellness programs addressing diabetes, prenatal and early child health, and children’s sports programs.

 - The Maternal Infant Health Outreach Worker program (MIHOW) was developed as a partnership between the Vanderbilt and community organizations in Kentucky, Mississippi, Tennessee, and West Virginia to train and support a network of community women who mentor other mothers to promote healthy pregnancies, healthy children, and healthy emotional bonds between children and their parents.
 Its outcomes are further described in Melanie Lutenbacher’s, Tonya Elkins’, Mary S. Dietrich’s, and Anais Riggs’ 2018 Maternal and Child Health Journal article, “The Efficacy of Using Peer Mentors to Improve Maternal and Infant Health Outcomes in Hispanic Families: Findings from a Randomized Clinical Trial”.
 MIHOW is still in operation, now a program of the Vanderbilt School of Nursing.
+Browse the timeline below for the chronology of events that led up to the beginnings of this program and ongoing development over subsequent decades:

 - The South Nashville Family Resource Center expands opportunities for student involvement in community service in south Nashville, and increases business, community organization, school and resident responsiveness to neighborhood needs.
 It is now a program of Catholic Charities.